 - Switch up the rice.
-For this recipe, I used my trusty Coconut Ginger Rice and Beans, but you can use regular steamed rice, cauliflower rice, brown rice, and so on.
+For this recipe, I used my trusty Coconut Ginger Rice and Beans, but you can use coconut rice, regular steamed rice, cauliflower rice, brown rice, and so on.

 - Serve over noodles.
 For a totally different eating experience, swap out the rice and beans for ramen, soba noodles, rice noodles or even linguine.

 Can I Prep Teriyaki Chicken Bowls in Advance?

 Yes!
 You can either prep the individual ingredients separately (make the rice and beans ahead of time, slice the veggies, etc.).
 Or you can make the entire recipe and store in individual containers for quick grab-and-go meals throughout the week.

 How to Store Grilled Teriyaki Chicken and Rice

 Leftover Hawaiian teriyaki chicken and rice should be transferred to an airtight container and stored in the refrigerator for up to 4 days.

 - How to reheat in microwave: transfer small portions to a microwave safe dish, heat for 1 minute, stir then continue to heat at 20 second intervals until warmed through.